-She gained her first theatrical experience with the New Operetta Studio Brno company, where she performed two main roles between 2013-2015: Alice (On the Green Meadow) and Julie (The Nephew from Batavia).
-In 2016 she debuted the role of Servilia (La Clemenza di Tito) at the National Moravian-Silesian Theater in Ostrava.
-Other roles followed: Barena (Jenůfa, National Theater Prague 2017); Servilia (concert version of La Clemenza di Tito led by Mark Minkowski, National Theater Prague 2018); Helena (Paris and Helena, Golden Stone Fest); and Ilia (Idomeneo, Theatre of Josef Kajetán Tyl in Pilsen 2019), First Water-nymph (Rusalka, NDM 2019); Pamina (The Magic Flute, ND Prague 2019); Ottavia (The Poppea’s Coronation, DJKT 2020) and Countess (The Marriage of Figaro, Silesian Theater, Opava 2020), for which she was nominated for Thalia award.
+She gained her first theatrical experience with the New Operetta Studio Brno company and in 2016 she debuted the role of Servilia (La Clemenza di Tito) at the National Moravian-Silesian Theater in Ostrava.
+Other roles followed: Barena (Jenůfa, National Theater Prague 2017); Servilia (concert version of La Clemenza di Tito led by Mark Minkowski, National Theater Prague 2018); Elena (Paris and Elena, Golden Stone Fest); and Ilia (Idomeneo, Theatre of Josef Kajetán Tyl in Pilsen 2019), First Water-nymph (Rusalka, NDM 2019); Pamina (The Magic Flute, ND Prague 2019); Ottavia (The Poppea’s Coronation, DJKT 2020) and Countess (The Marriage of Figaro, Silesian Theater, Opava 2020), for which she was nominated for Thalia award.

-Season 2020/2021 is full of new challenges -due to coronavirus restrictions many performances were cancelled.
+Season 2020/2021 is full of new challenges – due to coronavirus restrictions many performances were cancelled.
 In November she debuted with Janáček phiharmonic Ostrava via live broadcast and then participated at the scenic version of Czech Christmas Mass by Jakub Jan Ryba, directed by Matěj Forman with the Prague Symphony orchestra FOK.
 The last debut will be in the new scenic production of Ariane by Monteverdi and Martinů at Smetana Litomyšl Festival 2021.

 ”Markéta Böhmová captured me from the first tones with her clear, soft voice sounding in all octaves moving in numerous jumps and flourishes.
 Part of Pietas is truly demanding and extensive, with a long surface area of lyrical singing at the beginning (including a duet with Alexius) and especially at the end, where the work closes a monumental and truly virtuoso aria.
 It was surely the highlight of the evening.”Klasikaplus: Lucia Maloveská 2018/16/12